-A: Let’s say you are allergic to peanut protein.
+A: Let’s say you are allergic to peanut protein (but you could apply this to any food we offer in our OIT program).
 We give you peanut protein in extremely trace amounts and gradually increase the dose until you get to “maintenance.”
 This process involves numerous office visits where the dose is escalated under a careful, supervised setting.
 It is counter-intuitive, but it works.
 Slowly, over time, your body will become “desensitized” to peanuts.

 The initial visit takes almost a full day.
 The goal of that visit is to get you to safely start drinking a diluted peanut flour containing solution.
 The doses are increased every 20-30 minutes under close monitoring and supervision.
 Following this initial visit, you will be required to have a daily dose of the peanut containing solution at home (we will provide you with it).

 Then, every 1-2 weeks, we start increasing the dose.
 These increases, called “updosing” visits can ONLY be done in the office under our supervision, NEVER at home.
 Updosing visits take about 1 ½ hours.

 Q: How long does it take to get to maintenance?

 A: It’s a commitment – about 6 months, with multiple visits, usually weekly or biweekly, as discussed above.
 Each patient’s situation is different, and sometimes doses may need to be delayed or repeated.
 Reasons for delaying or repeating a dose would be reactions to the doses, viral infections, or asthma symptoms.
 The usual maintenance dose for peanut allergy is 8-12 peanuts per day and 1 cup (8 ounces) for milk allergy.